 Sebahate J. Shala

-(This article has been written for the World Mediation Organization, part of an online course on Mindful Mediation and Conflict Management)
+(This article has been written for the World Mediation Organization, Berlin, Germany)

 The conflict between Israelis and Palestinians has been around for almost a century, involving Israel and Palestine and Israel and Arab neighbors.
 The quest of Palestinians to liberation has been long and costly.
 Peace negotiations have been underway since the late 1970s, producing numerous arrangements and initiatives and at least six peace agreements—unsuccessfully to date.
 Israel and Palestinian Authority (PA) have been unable to settle the Palestine status due to their disagreements on the fundamental issues, known as “final status issues.”
 The international mediators, the UN, U.S., EU, and Russia, comprising the Quartet on the Middle East, on the other hand, have repeatedly failed to bridge the gap between the parties and bringing a viable solution—that would be acceptable for all, including Arab neighbors.